theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ Don’t you mean    ‘          purpose ’ ? ” said Alice .
 # .
-NSg/V IPl NSg/V/J Unlintable NSg/V   . . .
+V     IPl NSg/V/J Unlintable NSg/V   . . .
 V/J  NPr   .
 >
 #
 > “ I   mean    what  I   say   , ” the Mock  Turtle replied in an  offended tone    .
 And the